clockworkgr/bitshares-witness-monitor/README.md

 instead.

+Depending on your environment, you might have to add the --color flag to enable colored logging output as below:

+`node index.js --color`

+or

+`forever index.js --color`

 *NOTE:* In case forever restarts the process, it will start with the DEFAULT config.json you have provided and not with the session-only changes you might have made using the telegram commands below.

 ## Telegram commands